 - DRESS: A drizzle of olive oil elevates it even more.

-- Peruvian Burritos with Aji Verde Sauce (Vegan!)
+- Add to Burritos!
+Peruvian Burritos with Aji Verde Sauce (Vegan!)

 Play around with this recipe and embellish it as you please.
-Perfect for meal prepping and batch cooking!
+It is perfect for meal prepping and batch cooking! xoxo

 xoxo